christianz232024/leukemia-cell-classification/README.md

+# Overview
 This project implements an end-to-end deep learning pipeline for automated classification of white blood cells from microscopy images.
 The model is based on a fully fine-tuned DenseNet-121 architecture with differential learning rates applied to the backbone and classifier head.

 The goal is to accurately classify four major white blood cell types:

-Eosinophil
+- Eosinophil
-Lymphocyte
+- Lymphocyte
-Monocyte
+- Monocyte
-Neutrophil
+- Neutrophil

 This has applications in medical diagnostics, including infection detection and hematological analysis.

-Features:
+# Features:

 DenseNet-121 pretrained on ImageNet
 Full backbone fine-tuning with differential learning rates